emilybache/Tennis-Refactoring-Kata/cpp/Readme.md

-# Tennis-Refactoring-Kata C++
+# Tennis-Refactoring-Kata C++ with Google test

-There are two different test runners, google-test and a simple c-assert test runner, if working with an IDE with google test support, such as CLion.
-The google-test gives a better overview of issues.
+If working with an IDE with google test support, such as CLion, the google-test gives a better overview of issues.
 Downside is that google-test have to be obtained (by git clone) during the cmake-setup process.
-The cmake option USE_GOOGLE_TEST changes the test framework.

-## Using CMake and visual studio, under Windows
+## Using CMake and Visual Studio, under Windows

 Sample setup (in a Windows console, using Git), and considering you are already located in this folder:

 ```
 mkdir build
 cd build